-Are you looking for the best natural dish soap options that actually work, aren’t full of hidden chemicals and are easy on your hands?
+Are you looking for the best natural dish soap options that actually work, aren’t full of hidden chemicals, are perfect for sensitive skin, and are easy on your hands?
 Look no further!
 Here are 5 best (+worst!) natural dish soaps that can help you find the best choice for you and your family 🙂

-After quite a bit of research, I have found one that I feel is the best and safest natural dish soap and 4 others that are close runners up.
+After quite a bit of research, I have found one that I feel is at the top of the safest natural dish soaps and 4 others that are close runners up.

 This post may contain affiliate links, which means I’ll receive a commission if you purchase through my links, at no extra cost to you.
 Please read full disclosure for more information.

 If you’re looking for the safest dish soap options for you and the environment, check these out!

 Sonnet dishwashing liquid is my favorite because it is made from certified organic plants, 100% biodegradable, contains no petrochemical or GMO ingredients, and has no preservatives.
 Best of all it works great on greasy dishes, leaves no residue, and is gentle on hands!

 So, these 4 brands of dish liquid weren’t my top pick, but they are definitely strong contenders!

 Molly’s Suds Dish Soap